 - 3.6 inches drop point designed blade

-- Textured handle for firm and secure grip
+- Textured handle for a firm and secure grip

 - Includes a ballistic nylon sheath for safe carriage